Overtime Laws by State — Comprehensive Guide for 2025

 “Some states have their own overtime laws that might be more generous to employees than federal laws.
 For instance, California has daily overtime laws, which means you could be entitled to overtime pay if you work more than a certain number of hours in a single day, regardless of your weekly total.”

-In California, hours worked beyond 8 hours a day are considered overtime.
+In California, every hour worked beyond 8 hours a day is considered overtime.
 The overtime rate per hour is 1.5 times the regular hourly rate for work beyond 8 hours and up to (and including) 12 hours a day.

-In addition, the regular workweek consists of 6 days in California, meaning that working on the 7th consecutive day counts as overtime.
+In addition, California’s regular workweek consists of 6 days, so working the 7th consecutive day counts as overtime.

 The first 8 hours worked on the 7th day are paid 1.5 times the regular hourly rate, while hours worked beyond 8 hours are compensated at 2 times the regular hourly rate.

-On the federal level, every hour beyond the 40-hour workweek is reimbursed at the rate of 1.5 times the regular hourly rate.
+On the federal level, every hour worked beyond 40 hours in a week is paid at 1.5 times the regular hourly rate.

-Let’s say your hourly rate is $30, and you worked 42 hours during a week.
-That’s 40 regular working hours and 2 additional hours of overtime tracked.
-Your weekly pay for regular hours worked will be:
+Let’s say your hourly rate is $30, and you worked 42 hours during the week.
+That’s 40 regular working hours and 2 extra hours of overtime.
+Your weekly pay for regular hours worked will be as follows:

 $30 x 1.5 (the overtime rate) x 2 hours of overtime = $90